 The AKD brushless servo drives feature cutting-edge technology for a single motion axis.
 They provide plug-and-play configuration with NI AKM brushless servo motors and connect to motion controllers either through an analog control signal or via deterministic EtherCAT communication.
 From an NI real-time target with two Ethernet ports, you can implement motion systems that use EtherCAT communication to directly connect to EtherCAT drives.
 You also can take advantage of NI 9144 EtherCAT expansion chassis and C Series drive interface modules to connect to an AKD through analog control signals or step and direction commands.
 Because they are based on the same technology, local (analog control) and distributed (EtherCAT) motion axes can be combined within the same controller.

-NI P7000 stepper motor drives provide reliable, easy-to-connect cabling solutions for all NI motion controllers.
-NI offers one-axis power drives with high-torque output, microstepping, and anti-resonance control.
-The P70360 one-axis AC input power drive offers 320 V bus and 3.5 A peak current output, and the P70530 one-axis DC input power drive offers 20 to 75 V bus and 7.1 A peak current output.
-NI has direct connection solutions for connecting the P7000 drives to both NI PCI and PXI plug-in motion controllers, as well as the NI 9512 C Series Drive Interface Module.
+NI SMD-series stepper motor drives provide reliable, easy-to-connect cabling solutions for NI motion controllers.
+NI offers one-axis power drives with high-torque output, microstepping, and antiresonance control.
+The SMD-762x series AC input power drives offer 120/240 V bus and 5 A peak current output, and the SMD-761x series DC input power drives offer 12 to 75 V bus and 8 A peak current output.
+NI has direct connection solutions for connecting SMD drives to the NI 9512 C Series drive interface module or simply over Ethernet.

 MID servo drives are four- and two-axis DC brushed servo motor drive units, that offer 5 A current output per axis.
 MID stepper drives are also four- or two-axis, and offer 1.4 A current output per axis.
 Both are designed for direct connectivity to the NI PCI and PXI plug-in servo motor controllers.